Neutron Skin from Conserved Charge Measurements at Collider Experiments

 Recently, it has been demonstrated that the neutron skin can also be constrained through a Bayesian analysis of relativistic nuclear collision data \cite{Giacalone:2023cet}.
 In such collisions, the spatial distributions of protons and neutrons within the nuclei influence the initial geometry and the number of participant nucleons.
-In turn, it has a sizable effect on final-stage observables such as the total multiplicity, mean transverse momentum, and anisotropic flow coefficients.
+In turn they have a sizable effect on final-stage observables such as the total multiplicity, mean transverse momentum, and anisotropic flow coefficients.
+This method is rather indirect as no information on the electric charge is used.
 Other recent studies proposed to probe the neutron skin size with free spectator nucleons from heavy-ion collisions~\cite{Liu:2023qeq}, or using the jet charge in deep inelastic scattering off nuclei \cite{Zhang:2025raf}.

+In this article, we propose a novel method to constrain the neutron skin of heavy nuclei, such as the $^{208}{\rm Pb}$ nucleus, using measurements of conserved charges at the Large Hadron Collider (LHC) at CERN.
+Specifically, we construct the double ratio of the rapidity distributions of net electric charge ($Q$) and net baryon number ($B$) (or equivalently with experimental $B$ and $Q$ proxies) for central and peripheral proton-nucleus collisions.
+The evolution of these charges from the initial collision to freeze-out is governed by the non-linear dynamics of the quantum chromodynamic (QCD) medium \cite{Andersson:1983ia, Vance:1997th, Sjostrand:2006za, Bahr:2008pv, Pratt:2023pee}, making it highly non-trivial.
+However, we find by explicit calculation that the relevant effects of the neutron skin on computed experimentally observable net-charge rapidity distributions closely resemble those on the corresponding initial state distributions.
+We demonstrate this in Fig.~\ref{fig:SMsmallr} of the Supplemental Material.